What your Council Tax pays for

 If you can't afford to pay

-For further information and advice, please visit our Struggling to pay your Council Tax page.
+For information and advice, please visit our Struggling to pay your Council Tax page.

 Financial information